Friday, October 31, 2014

 Those super warm thick, down winter coats?
 Eh eh.
 Nope.
 Too thick.
 It creates too much space between baby and the straps and they could FLY OUT on impact!
 I believe a fleece jacket is okay, you can figure out if your coat is too thick here.
 You're just supposed to drape a blanket over them or turn the coat around and put their arms in it backwards if it is.

 I see everyone doing this, but don't be a follower.
 I know it's inconvenient, but that's life now.
 You're a Mom.
-And there is an army of Moms who will stop you at the store and judge you and tell you about how many babies go to the emergency room because of falling off grocery carts.
-You might think it's safe because you'll be right there, but as you're examining the fat grams in that Greek yogurt-tragedy can occur.
-The solution?
+Thousands of babies go to the emergency room after falling, and sadly- some even die after falling and cracking their heads on the floor.
+You might say you can trust yourself, but most babies fall because someone else bumps into the cart, or a child bumps the cart.
 Put the carrier in the cart, fill your stroller bottom with groceries, or wear your baby in a wrap as you shop!
+Why risk it?

 4. Don't microwave breast milk.
 It zaps out nutrients and can also create hot spots that can burn the baby.
 We microwave water in a glass/ceramic bowl or mug and set the bottle in it for a few minutes.
 It really doesn't take that long.